-As a creative introvert, I sometimes find myself looking for that balance between independence and collaboration, between self-doubt and needing to realize I can benefit from bringing in eyes and voices other than my own.
+As a creative introvert, I find myself looking for that balance between independence and collaboration, between self-doubt and needing to realize that I can benefit from bringing in eyes and voices other than my own.

 From what I’ve learned about O’Keeffe, it seems that she balanced self-awareness and boundary-setting by remaining humble — and that the combination of the three enhanced her natural creativity as an introvert.

-She also shared that her way of seeing and painting things met the right moments in American history during the decades it became popular.
+She also shared that her way of seeing and painting met the right moments in American history during the decades it became popular.
 This was first in the 1920s, but her work and fame experienced a resurgence when the Whitney Museum of American Art did a retrospective of her art in the 1970s.

 As she grew older, her long-time assistant and companion, Juan Hamilton, said of O’Keeffe, “She was very much aware of her work’s quality.
 She graded her own paintings, and she could be very hard on herself.”

 My take on this amazing artist is that despite having a strong sense of who she was and what she wanted, O’Keeffe was not arrogant about her talent.
 Rather, she remained humble, and fame did not go to her head.
 This, too, aligns with the way many introverts are, since we prefer to be under-the-radar.